 - Ride a camel in Morocco

 Dr. Wisdom has worked in complex health care, government, and educational environments for 25 years, including the serving in the U.S. military, non-profit service delivery programs, and higher education.
 She has a PhD in Clinical Psychology (2001) from The George Washington University in Washington, DC, and a Master’s of Public Health in Epidemiology and Biostatistics (2003) from Oregon Health & Science University in Portland, Oregon.
+In addition to leading Wisdom Consulting, she is an Affiliated Investigator at the Institute for Implementation Science in Population Health at the City University of New York.
 She is an intrepid adventurer and licensed clinical psychologist based in New York City and Portland, Oregon.

 Dr. Wisdom’s CV is here.